 "compiled code" tests

-The following command execute the standalone (aka "compiled-code") tests:
+The following command executes the standalone (aka "compiled-code") tests:

 $ make -C $(OBJDIR) check